+4. If the program is seeking specialized admissions status due to limited resources and/or is a Program of Strategic Emphasis, provide the institution's plan and timeline for increasing program resources.
+If the institution does not plan to increase capacity over the next few years, please provide a rationale. \Box Not applicable.
 The School is working to expand enrollment by introducing Upper Division studio courses during Summer C 2023.
 These summer studios will be offered as optional study abroad courses, which will have the additional benefit of meeting student demand for more travel opportunities.
 Summer studios should help us increase enrollment capacity in our Upper Division cohorts by approximately 16 students.
 5. If approved for specialized admissions status, what will be the program's admissions requirements?
 Additionally, please indicate how these requirements and procedures ensure equal access for qualified Florida College System Associates in Arts graduates competing for available space in the program.
 The School of Architecture currently manages Upper Division enrollment through a review of Lower Division student work during the Spring semester of each student's second year.
 Known as Pin Up, this process requires all second-year students to prepare a large panel displaying work created during their first four semesters in the B.Des. program.
 Students with AA degrees from FCS institutions are invited to participate in the Pin Up process and several receive admissions offers every year.
 However, our limited resources restrict the number of admissions offers extended every year.
 6. What is the current race and gender profile of the program?
 Describe the potential impact on the race and gender profiles of the program.
 What strategies will be implemented to promote and maintain diversity in the program?
 Under the current specialized admissions program, B.Des. students identify as 58.76% female, 41.24% male, and 10% Asian, 8% Black, 29% Hispanic, 1% Native American, 47% white, and 4% other.
 UF Institutional Research data indicates that Architecture students are generally more diverse than the UF undergraduate student body as a whole.
-We hope to increase this diversity by expanding Upper Division enrollment, which will allow us to admit and enroll more FCS AA graduates.
+We hope to increase this diversity by expanding Upper Division enrollment, which will allow us to admit and enroll more

-Required Si gnatures
+FCS AA graduates.

-Requestor/Initiator July 13, 2022 Date
+July 13, 2022 Date

-Chimay J. Anumba 7/15/2022 8:55 AM EDT
+Chimay J. anumba

-Signature of College Dean Date

-Melissa S Curry Digitally signed by Melissa S Curry Date: 2022.08.08 14:12:47-04'00' Date: 2022.08.08
+Digitally signed by Melissa S Curry Date: 2022.08.08 14:12:47 -04'00'

-Signature of Campus EO Officer Date
+Joseph Glover

-Joseph Digitally signed by Joseph Glover Date: 2022.08.08 15:48:11-04'00' Date: 2022.08.08
+Digitally signed by Joseph Glover

-Signature of Provost Morteza "Mori" ^{Digitally signed by} Morteza "Mori" ^{Digitally signed by} Morteza "Mori" Hosseini Date: 2022.08.18 07:53:54 -04100' Date: 2022.08.18
+Morteza "Mori" Digitally signed by Morteza "Mori" Hosseini Date: 2022.08.18 07:53:54 -04'00'

-Signature of Chair of the Board of Trustees Date